ryan-mcclue/unsw/comp3331/week1.md

 i.e. checks L3 header and sees it matches, so moves up to L2

 * Hosts on Same Network:
-A host will have a MAC, IP and a subnet mask (identifies size of IP network) It will have the destination IP (possibly obtained with DNS or ping) It will know that the destination is in its own IP network by looking at it's own IP and subnet However, it does not known destination MAC address
+A host will have a MAC, IP, a subnet mask (identifies size of IP network, e.g. 255.255.255.0, /24), and a default gateway It will have the destination IP (possibly obtained with DNS or ping) It will know that the destination is in its own IP network by looking at it's own IP and subnet However, it does not known destination MAC address
 So, it sends out an ARP request saying who has the MAC address of a certain IP.
-This ARP request has the reserved MAC address ffff.ffff.ffff which will send to everyone on the network (so all broadcast signals have this)
-Respond with unicast ARP response will give information to be placed into ARP cache (Further communication will be quicker as ARP can be bypassed)
+This ARP request has the reserved MAC address ffff.ffff.ffff which will send to everyone on the network (so all broadcast signals have this) unicast ARP response will give information to be placed into ARP cache (anything with IP address has an ARP cache) (Further communication will be quicker as ARP can be bypassed)
 * Hosts on Different Network:
+Identifies on different network by comparing subnet.
+Obtains router's MAC via ARP
+Once sending to the router, host's job is done.